takesofficial/cissp/domain7.md

 - Insider threat
 - Physical security incident

-Classification drives response and reporting.

 ---

 ## 🧬 Forensics Basics

-Purpose: preserve and analyze evidence.

-### Key Rules
+Preservation first, investigation second.
+Documentation matters as much as technical skill.
+Volatile data is prioritized.
+Integrity must always be provable.
+Preserve, collect, analyze, and present digital evidence in a legally defensible way.
+**🚨 Never analyze original evidence — always work on a verified copy.**

-- **Chain of custody** - document every handoff
+- 🧾 **Chain of Custody**
+  - Document every person who handled the evidence
+  - Record: who, when, where, why, and how
+  - Must be continuous and traceable
+  - Broken chain = evidence may be inadmissible

-- **Order of volatility** - RAM first, then disk, then logs
+- ⚡ **Order of Volatility**
-- **Imaging** - bit-for-bit copies
+  Collect most volatile data first (data that disappears fastest):
+  1. CPU registers / cache
+  2. RAM
+  3. Network connections / processes
+  4. Disk data
+  5. Logs / archival media

+  👉 If you power off too early, volatile evidence is lost forever.

+- 💽 **Forensic Imaging**
+  - Create a **bit-for-bit (forensic) copy**
+  - Includes deleted space and slack space
+  - Use write blockers to prevent modification
+  - Work only on the image, never the original

+- 🔎 **Integrity Verification**
-- **Integrity** - hashes before and after
+  - Hash evidence before and after imaging

-Never analyze original evidence.
+  - Matching hashes prove integrity
+  - Common hashes: SHA-256

 ---